-- 1. Examinable material on interim payments will consist of the procedure for applying for interim payments; conditions to be satisfied and matters to be taken into account; powers of the court where it has made an order for interim payment; restriction on disclosure of interim payments; and evidence on interim payment applications.
-The relevant material is addressed in CPR 25.6-9; and PD 25B paragraph 2. - 2.
-Examinable material on security for costs will consist of applying for security for costs, and the conditions to be satisfied on an application for security for costs.
-It will include the discretionary power to order security for costs and the following conditions only: condition (c): insolvent or impecunious company; and condition (g): taking steps as to assets which hinder enforcement.
-The relevant material is addressed in CPR 25.12 and 25.13; and in the commentary at paragraphs 25.13.1, 25.13.1.1, 25.13.1.2, 25.13.12 and 25.13.16 of Volume 1 of 'Civil Procedure' (the White Book) 2024.
+- Examinable material on interim payments will consist of the procedure for applying for interim payments; conditions to be satisfied and matters to be taken into account; powers of the court where it has made an order for interim payment; restriction on disclosure of interim payments; and evidence on interim payment applications the court's powers; applications; evidence; conditions to be satisfied; and restriction on disclosure.
+The relevant material is addressed in CPR 25.6-920-23 and 25.25; and PD 25B paragraph 2. - Examinable material on security for costs will consist of applying applications for security for costs, and the conditions to be satisfied on an application for security for costs.
+It will include the discretionary power to order security for costs and the following conditions only: condition (c)(b)(ii): insolvent or impecunious company; and condition (g)(b)(vi): taking steps as to assets which hinder enforcement.
+The relevant material is addressed in CPR 25.12-26 and 25.13-27; the editorial introduction at paragraph 25.26.1, and in the commentary at paragraphs 25.13.127.1, 25.13.1.127.2, 25.13.1.227.3, 25.13.1227.19 and 25.13.1627.23 of Volume 1 of 'Civil Procedure' (the White Book) 20242025.